People, listen up:

 When I think about the quinntessential football food, something that I can bring to a party in particular, my mind goes straight to homemade dips.

-From spinach and artichoke to French onion, and everything else in between, there’s nothing I like better than grabbing a handful of chips and dunking them in something smooth and delicious.
+From spinach and artichoke to French onion to roasted red pepper, and everything else in between, there’s nothing I like better than grabbing a handful of chips and dunking them in something smooth and delicious.

 It’s the easiest thing to make, and it’s so simple to prep and leave out for guests to graze on.
 That means you spend less time in the kitchen cooking, and more time with your friends and family, rooting on your favorite team.

 The best dip ever, in my humble opinion, is a bean dip.

 I remember back when I first met one of my best friends in the whole world, we would constantly meet at a nearby Mexican restaurant that had the best bean dip.

 It was creamy, it was warm, and it was topped with cheese.
 The best part was that they would even let you pick which type of beans you wanted, whether it was refried pintos or black beans.